Max Hall (American football)

-Max Hall (born October 1, 1985) is a former American National Football League (NFL) and Canadian Football League quarterback.
-After playing college football for BYU, he was signed by the Arizona Cardinals as an undrafted free agent in 2010.
+Max Hall (born October 1, 1985) is an American former professional football player who was a quarterback in the National Football League (NFL) and Canadian Football League (CFL).
+After playing college football for the BYU Cougars, he was signed by the Arizona Cardinals as an undrafted free agent in 2010.
 Hall played in a total of six NFL games for the Cardinals.
 Hall spent 2012 as an assistant coach for BYU.
 He then played the 2013 CFL season for the Winnipeg Blue Bombers.

-Early years
+Early life

-Hall went to the same high school as John Beck, the quarterback he succeeded at BYU.
+Hall grew up in Mesa, Arizona.
+He went to the same high school as John Beck, the quarterback he succeeded at BYU.
 As a junior in 2003, he earned the starting quarterback job for the Mountain View High School Toros, and led the team to the Arizona state championship (14–0), earning MVP and offensive player of the year.
 As a senior in 2004 he led his team to another state title game only to lose the game in triple overtime (an Arizona 5A state record).
 He broke several Toro career passing records just two years after Beck had broken them.
 Hall was named the All-Arizona quarterback for his senior year by The Arizona Republic.